Single chapter

 Silence greeted Lt.
 Ribeiro for a long moment. — I know.
 But this line will not break, Lieutenant.
 Do you hear me?
 Primary objective is absolute destruction of infrastructure in the moon, no ground for failure.
 Those charges will go off and the line will hold.

-’s knuckles were white with how tight he was holding the edge of his desk, hearing an entire squad essentially be sacrificed in order to turn a few buildings into rubble.
+null’s knuckles were white with how tight he was holding the edge of his desk, hearing an entire squad essentially be sacrificed in order to turn a few buildings into rubble.

 — Roger that, Commander.
 We’ll hold the line.
 It was a pleasure serving under you, ma'am — and, with that, the fate was sealed.